-Canon 100D versus Sony RX10 II
+Canon 100D vs Sony RX10 II

-The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Cyber-shot DSC-RX10 II are two digital cameras that were revealed to the public, respectively, in March 2013 and June 2015.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Cyber-shot DSC-RX10 II are two digital cameras that were announced, respectively, in March 2013 and June 2015.
 The 100D is a DSLR, while the RX10 II is a fixed lens compact.
 The cameras are based on an APS-C (100D) and an one-inch (RX10 II) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 20 MP.